Getting Started as a Supplier Dustin Luther

 Your D&B business credit file can make a difference in whether or not you’re approved to get into a supplier program, have long delays, or face automatic rejection of your application.
 Here’s why your business credit can matter as a supplier:

-Many supplier programs use the D&B® Supplier Evaluation Risk (SER) Rating to determine if a company is credible enough to bring into their program
+Some companies may use scores like the D&B® Supplier Evaluation Risk (SER) Rating to determine if a business is credible enough to bring into its supply program.